WRITING STYLE: 3/5

 Despite the book having a good story and decent characters, one parameter where it fared poorly was editing.
 There are just too many editing mistakes to ignore.

 The language too needed polishing but editing is where the book loses most of the points.

 The cover of the book too was unappetizing and could have been better.

-The climax of The Poacher is a good one and gives a befitting end to the story of George.
+The climax is a good one and gives a befitting end to the story of George.
 It was unpredictable for the most part of the book with only a few clues hinting at it in the last few pages.

 Grab the book if

 - You are looking for a short read.